ENCCS/hpda-python/content/performance.rst

               acf[t] /= nwords_chosen
           return acf

    Do you think there is any room for improvement?
+How would you go about optimizing this function?

    .. solution::

       The function uses a Python object (``mask``) inside a double for-loop, which is guaranteed to be suboptimal.
 There are a number of ways to speed it up.
-One is to use ``numba`` and just-in-time compilation, as we shall see in the :doc:`performance` episode.
+One is to use ``numba`` and just-in-time compilation, as we shall see below.

-      Another is to find an in-built NumPy function which can calculate the autocorrelation for us!
+      Another is to find an in-built vectorized NumPy function which can calculate the autocorrelation for us!
 Here's one way to do it:

       .. code-block:: python